-Timothy R. Bowers, a Partner and Chair of the firm’s hiring committee, is a seasoned practitioner representing a diverse group of clients in a variety of corporate and transactional matters.
+Timothy R. Bowers is the firm’s Managing Partner and a seasoned corporate lawyer representing a diverse group of clients in a variety of corporate and transactional matters.

 On the company side, Tim represents emerging growth businesses throughout their life cycles, from formation to exit and all flavors of debt and equity financings in between.
 His company clients traditionally operate in the software, hardware, fintech, edtech, cleantech, AI, life sciences, fashion, retail and media spaces.
 Tim also acts as a key advisor to the founders, senior management and boards of directors of his clients, providing frequent guidance on strategic matters.

-On the investor side, Tim regularly represents high net worth individuals and venture capital firms in their investments in emerging growth businesses operating in the same spaces as Tim’s company-side clients.
+On the investor side, Tim represents venture capital firms and high net worth individuals in their investments in emerging growth businesses operating in the same spaces as Tim’s company-side clients.
 He also represents investors in secondary purchases and sales of their holdings in such businesses.